 - Smoke Detector

 - Overall Condition

 Door opening/closing mechanisms and locks are not to be tampered with in any way.
-Residents should report any problems or concerns to your Community Desk/Office.
+Residents should report any problems or concerns to their Community Desk/Office.
 The University is not responsible for personal property damage or loss.
-Residents are advised not to keep valuables, expensive items, or large sums of money in their rooms.
-Residents are encouraged to take out renters insurance if they are not covered by a personal insurance policy.
-Please also refer to the Code of Student Conduct, “Prohibited Conduct” in The Lowdown.
+Residents are advised to check their family’s automobile and homeowner’s/apartment dwellers insurance policy to make sure valuables and vehicles brought to campus will be covered in the event of loss or to obtain other insurance coverage for such damage or loss.
+Please also refer to the Code of Student Conduct, 'Prohibited Conduct' in The Lowdown.

 The only pets permitted in University housing are harmless varieties of fish.
 No other pets are allowed on either a permanent or visitation basis (i.e. no cats, dogs, hamsters, lizards, etc.).
 If a pet is found in University housing it must be removed immediately; otherwise it may be removed by the local animal control authorities at the expense of the student.
 For information regarding service and assistance animals, please click here.

 Establishing a safe campus environment is paramount for USA Housing; therefore, if an individual engages in threatening behavior, the University reserves the right to remove that individual from Housing on a temporary or permanent basis as deemed necessary, and to take other actions as USA Housing or University officials deem appropriate for the safety of the resident and the residential community.

 The use of all forms of tobacco products and nicotine products and smoking on all property owned (structures, land and vehicles), and/or in the possession of (leased and/or rented by), the University of South Alabama is prohibited.
 Note: Personally owned vehicles are excluded.
 This policy is applicable for all students, faculty, staff, temporary/contract employees, contractors, patients and visitors.